mvolkmann/blog/src/swift-ui.md

 "https://developer.apple.com/documentation/swiftui/slider-view-modifiers",
 "View Modifiers" %}.

-Many view modifiers are defined in extensions to the `View` protocol.
+Many (all?) view modifiers are defined in extensions to the `View` protocol.
 This makes default implementations available to many kinds of views.

 When view modifiers are added to combiner views,